numaproj/numaflow/docs/specifications/edges-buffers-buckets.md

 There are 3 types of buckets in a pipeline:

-- `Edge Bucket`: used for edge watermark propagation.
-For Map vertices or Sink vertices, each of them has one bucket; for Reduce vertices, each of them has N buckets, where N is the partitions.
+- `Edge Bucket`: Each edge has a bucket, used for edge watermark propagation, no matter the vertex that the edge leads to is a map or a reduce .
-- `Source Bucket`: used for source watermark propagation.
+- `Source Bucket`: Each Source vertex has a source bucket, used for source watermark propagation.
-- `Sink Bucket`: sitting on the right side of a sink vertex, used for sink watermark.
+- `Sink Bucket`: Sitting on the right side of a Sink vertex, used for sink watermark.

 ## Diagrams